einbahnstrasse/MHL-Physical-Modeling/index.md

 ### 2.1 Course Goals

-Students will learn to **integrate** basic formal methods of musical generation into their already established personal and foundational MaxMSP workflow by **building control structures** such as loops, functions, and conditionals.
-Various data clases, as well as historic approaches to CAO methods by twentieth and twenty-first century composers, will be **observed** and **understood**.
-A final step in this process is the **creation of a concert work** or a _work-in-progress_ to be presented near the end of the semester during a class concert.
+Students will learn to **integrate** basic formal methods of musical generation into their already established personal and foundational MaxMSP workflow by building filters, delays, and physical models of vibrating objects.

 ### 2.2 Learning Outcomes

 _By the end of the course, successful students will be able to do the following:_

-1. **implement** and **demonstrate** the tools of computer-assisted composition within an artistic workflow
+1. **implement** and **demonstrate** the tools of physical modeling within an artistic workflow
 2. **classify** and **identify** a variety of synthesis methods
 3. **design** compositional algorithms and **apply** them to the control of synthesizers
 4. **identify**, **critique**, and **experiment** with differing approaches to sound synthesis
-5. **compare** and **contrast** real-time and offline computer-assisted methodologies
+5. **compare** and **contrast** various historic physical modeling approaches
 6. **assemble** favored tools into a personal creative coding practice, including a logical debugging process
 7. **submit** and **version** assignments through _GitHub_